 (2) These amounts reflect the aggregate grant date fair value computed in accordance with accounting guidance related to stock compensation and do not necessarily reflect the actual value that may be realized.
-Assumptions used in the calculation of these amounts are included in Note 11 to our audited consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2014 filed on February 26, 2015.
+Assumptions used in the calculation of these amounts are included in Note 11 to our audited consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2015 filed on February 24, 2016.

 (3) These amounts reflect (i) actual annual cash bonuses pursuant to our short-term incentive program, and (ii) performance cash awards pursuant to our long-term incentive program at the actual amount earned in the year in which the performance criteria is achieved.
-Beginning in 2012, the Company began utilizing a long-term performance cash award with a three year performance period.
-The threshold, target and maximum values of the 2014 grants are reflected in the Grant of Plan Based Awards table.
-The actual payout, if any, of the awards granted in 2012, 2013 and 2014 are or will be disclosed in this column in the Summary Compensation Table reporting compensation for 2014, 2015 and 2016, respectively.
+The threshold, target and maximum values of the 2015 grants are reflected in the Grant of Plan Based Awards table.
+The actual payout, if any, of the awards granted in 2014 and 2015 will be disclosed in this column in the Summary Compensation Table reporting compensation for 2016 and 2017, respectively.